-MASTER OF ARTS IN EDUCATION PROGRAM MISSION / GOALS / OUTCOMES
+MASTER OF EDUCATION IN SPECIAL EDUCATION PROGRAM MISSION / GOALS / OUTCOMES

-The graduate degree programs in the Education Department provides in-depth knowledge and application of educational research to classroom practice.
+The graduate degree programs in the School of Education provides in-depth knowledge and application of educational research to classroom practice.
 The Integrative Studies component of the master's degree program enables students to interface a liberal arts perspective with rigorous, professional education training.

-Augustana University seeks to prepare graduates of the Master of Arts in Special Education program to become well prepared teachers and leaders competent to support children and youth with disabilities in educational settings.
+Augustana University seeks to prepare graduates of the Master of Education in Special Education program to become well prepared teachers and leaders competent to support children and youth with disabilities in educational settings.
 The program provides in-depth knowledge within all two areas of specialization (i.e. Early Childhood and K-12 Special Education), as well as, application of research to educational practice.